 Almost as many listed their desire to avoid the crowds on Black Friday as their primary reason for shopping online.
 Almost a third of online shoppers said they like the ability to easily compare prices.

 Almost 90% of retailers offered Cyber Monday sales.
 Forty-five percent of retailers offered coupons or a percentage discount while more than one-third had limited-time-only promotions.
-Fewer or 15% promoted a free gift with purchase.
+Fewer than 15% promoted a free gift with purchase.

 More than half of retailers offered to increase their "free shipping" budget, while one-third of retailers offered free shipping even earlier than ever, and 36% of shoppers surveyed said they'd increase their online shopping only if shipping were free.

-Only a few online shoppers said they would buy less, thanks to expensive shipping charges.
+Only a few online shoppers said they would buy less due to expensive shipping charges.
 Others didn't like that they weren't able to see or handle their purchases ahead of time.
-Some customers didn't like having to wait for it to be shipped.
+Some customers didn't like having to wait for their items to be shipped.

 Mobile Technology and Social Media

 Shoppers are using social media more than ever.
 Almost one-third said they would go to a company's Facebook page to get additional information about Cyber Monday sales.
 Twice as many would look at customer reviews on the company's website before buying any products or services.

-Another 20 percent optimize for tablet device apps.
+Another 20% optimize for tablet device apps.
 More than a third use QR codes in magazine and billboard ads.

 Online retailers also maximized their use of social media.
 Almost three-quarters said they'd promote sales on their Facebook pages while more than 40% promoted on Twitter.

 According to the National Retail Federation Annual Survey, 40% of tablet users compare prices, while 20% redeem coupons.
 Most important, almost a third buy online using their tablets.